dogbizcutz/threadedWaterfall/README.md

 # A class project of a clothing store, as an example of the Waterfall methodology

-Created by Andrew, Dom, Kian, and Raven
+Created by
+Raven Lennon Kirkham - Project Leader / Backend
+Andrew Sam More - Frontend
+Kian Connor Watt - UI/UX Design
+Dominic J Walsh - Testing